 Thor shook his head, smiling slightly.
 "After all these years, brother, you are still full of surprises," he said.

 "I would be boring if I wasn't," Loki retorted.
 He smiled.
 "She was one of the first people to contact me when I returned to Midgard, the day it hit the news."
 He winced slightly.
 "Mother could have taken lessons from the scolding she gave me.
-Age has neither dimmed her infinite majesty nor has it dimmed her ability to give a tongue lashing that would send Surtur running."
+Age has neither dimmed her infinite majesty nor diminished her ability to give a tongue lashing that would send Surtur running."

 "I did wonder why you were looking terrified and holding a telephone away from your ear," Thor observed, amused.